-Try a delicious stevia recipe and get the benefits of stevia leaf extract.
-Using stevia as a sugar substitute will not only help with weight loss but with other health benefits.
+Adding stevia to a recipe has helped me in many ways.
+The benefits of stevia leaf extract are numerous.
+Using stevia as a sugar substitute can not only help with weight loss but with other health benefits listed below.

 This natural sugar substitute, called stevia, is made from the leaves of the stevia plant.
 These little leaves are extremely sweet and contain no calories or sugar.
-Plus, stevia leaf extract is a much safer option to other artificial sweeteners.
+Plus, stevia leaf extract is a safe for most people.
+But I do know of someone that reacts to stevia.
+So be mindful when trying it out for the first time.
 Webmd.com states, "Stevioside has been safely used in research in doses of up to 1500 mg per day for 2 years."
 Due to the fact that stevia can be up to 300 times sweeter than sugar, most people would not even be able to consume 1500 mg in a whole week.

-A serving size of the powdered stevia I use, NuNaturals Stevia, is a 1/4 of a teaspoon.
+A serving size of the powdered stevia I have used in the past, NuNaturals Stevia, is a 1/4 of a teaspoon.
 But there is only 40 milligrams of actual stevia leaf extract in that serving.
 That means you need over 37 servings to get 1500 mg of stevia powder.
 I usually use maybe 2 teaspoons of powdered stevia a day for my entire family.
 But to get 1500 mg of stevia, I need to consume over 9 teaspoons of this powdered stevia.
 That is a large amount!
-I do think that it is easier to get 400 mg of stevia by using the liquid versions.

-I also love the berry flavor.
+There are also flavored stevia drops on the market.
+I love the berry and vanilla flavor for smoothies.
 It adds a burst of juicy berry flavor to a fruit smoothie.
 I especially enjoy adding it to green smoothies.
 As I can get away with using less fruit, adding more greens, and still enjoying it!
 This berry stevia also tastes wonderful in ice water with a squeeze of lemon for a "No Calorie Berry Lemonade".

 If you want to lose weight, you need to burn more calories than you take in.
 That statement makes sense.
 But how can someone easily cut out calories?
 Stevia could be one terrific option!